|

 With 50 Tolas in my baggage I travelled to Delhi, where the usual chaos awaited me with its noise and smog caused mostly by the Tuk-Tuks, the three wheeled motorrized rickshaws.

 I took the train to Jaipur, the city of goldsmiths and jewellers.
 From there I continued on by bus to Pushkar.
-This small, quiet city lies on the edge of the Thar Desert.
+This idyllic city lies on the edge of the Thar Desert.
 And right in the middle of this desert, is the holy Lake Jayestha.
-From Ratnagiri Hill with its Saraswati Temple, you had a gorgeous view on to Lake Jayestha, one of India's holiest places.
+From Ratnagiri Hill with its Saraswati Temple, you had a gorgeous panoramic view.

 |